IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/2. developing/6. platform-domains/index.md

 IndiGO allows the integration of 3rd-party voice engines to support voice personal assistants (VPAs) in the vehicle.
 A generalized interface enables the customer to speak commands and reply to system queries by voice.
-For example, the user can ask the system to make a phone call or find a nearby petrol station by talking.
+For example, the user can ask the system to make a phone call or find a nearby hospital by talking.
 [Voice Personal Assistant (VPA)](/indigo/documentation/developing/platform-domains/voice-personal-assistant-vpa)

 ## Configuration Framework

 Branding is important, which is why IndiGO provides the means to customize its look.
-Colors, margins, sizes, and fonts, can all be changed by applying a different theme.
-IndiGO also supplies a set of UI components that share a look-and-feel and that adhere to the theme, such that the user can have a seamless UI experience.
+Colors, margins, sizes, and fonts can all be changed by applying a different theme.
+IndiGO also supplies a set of UI components that share a look-and-feel and adhere to the theme, such that the user can have a seamless UI experience.
 [Configuration Framework](/indigo/documentation/developing/platform-domains/configuration-framework)

 ## Settings Framework

 [Settings Framework](/indigo/documentation/developing/platform-domains/settings-framework)